roman-ibr/roman-ibr.github.io/_pages/about.md

 ---
 I am a Ph.D. student in the Department of Computer and Information Technology (with a dual-degree in the School of Aeronautics and Astronautics) at [Purdue University](https://www.purdue.edu/){:target="\_blank"}.
 I am working with Prof. Byung-Cheol Min in [SMART Lab](http://www.smart-laboratory.org/){:target="\_blank"} .

-During summer 2021, I was a research assistant in NASA [RETH Institute](https://www.purdue.edu/rethi/){:target="\_blank"} and I am closely collaborating with the Awareness team for the Resilient Extraterrestrial Habitats.
+I am a research assistant in NASA [RETH Institute](https://www.purdue.edu/rethi/){:target="\_blank"} and I am closely collaborating with the Awareness team for the Resilient Extraterrestrial Habitats.

 Before I joined Purdue University, in 2020, I received my M.S. degree in Space and Engineering Systems at [Skoltech](https://www.skoltech.ru/en/){:target="\_blank"} and I was supervised by Prof. Dzmitry Tsetserukou in the Intelligent Space Robotics Lab.
 I obtained my B.S. in Systems Engineering from [ADA University](https://www.ada.edu.az/){:target="\_blank"} in 2018.
 I was a visiting student in the Department of Electrical and Electronics Engineering at [METU](https://www.metu.edu.tr/){:target="\_blank"}  in 2016 and in the Department of Control Systems and Robotics at [ITMO University](https://en.itmo.ru/){:target="\_blank"}  in 2017.